High-price warning: Most and least expensive gas in Danville as of Sunday - News Break

 High-price warning: Most and least expensive gas in Danville as of Sunday

-(DANVILLE, IL) If you’re paying more than $3.26 for gas in the Danville area, you could be getting a better deal.
+(DANVILLE, VA) If you’re paying more than $2.83 for gas in the Danville area, you could be getting a better deal.

-According to GasBuddy, the average price in the Danville area was $3.26 per gallon - but stations varied widely, with prices from $3.14 to $3.32 per gallon for regular.
+According to GasBuddy’s data, gas prices in the Danville area ranged from $2.65 per gallon to $2.99, with an average price of $2.83 for regular.

-The most expensive gas in the city Sunday registered at Casey's, at 102 N Paris St.
+As of Sunday, the most expensive gas in the Danville area appeared to be at Exxon, at 180 River St.

 |Regular